-Forest Genomics Laboratory
+Laboratory of Forest Genomics

 Goals and research focus

-The main objective of the project is the creation of new, competitive, modern, dynamic and well-equipped laboratory of Forest Genomics, integrated both in scientific and educational SibFU infrastructure, able to carry out modern scientific research including those stated in the framework of the full genome sequencing, comparative analysis and annotation of genomes in main forest-forming species of the Russian Federation — Siberian larch (Larix sibirica Ledeb.), Scotch pine (Pinus sylvestris L.) and Siberian stone pine (Pinus sibirica, Du Tour.) and their most dangerous pathogens, primarily fungi belonging to the complexes Armillaria mellea s.l. and Heterobasidion annosum s.l., which cause catastrophic shrinking of Russian boreal forests, aggravating by established decrease in precipitation and a simultaneous increase in surface air temperature in the physiologically important periods for woody plants , frequent in the last two decades and likely related to global climate change.
+The main objective of the project is the creation of new, competitive, modern, dynamic and well-equipped laboratory of Forest Genomics, integrated both in scientific and educational SibFU infrastructure, able to carry out modern scientific research including those stated in the framework of the full genome sequencing, comparative analysis and annotation of genomes in main forest-forming species of the Russian Federation — Siberian larch (Larix sibirica Ledeb.), Scots pine (Pinus sylvestris L.) and Siberian stone pine (Pinus sibirica, Du Tour.) and their most dangerous pathogens, primarily fungi belonging to the complexes Armillaria mellea s.l. and Heterobasidion annosum s.l., which cause catastrophic shrinking of Russian boreal forests aggravated by established decrease in precipitation and a simultaneous increase in surface air temperature in the physiologically important periods for woody plants , frequent in the last two decades and likely related to global climate change.

 Laboratory for nonlinear optics and spectroscopy